 “Lo Sabemos” is the Fania All-Stars in Disguise

-The recording personnel includes Bobby Valentin on bass, Papo Lucca on Piano, Cachete Maldonado and Tony Jimenez (from Larry Harlow’s band) on conga, Nicky Marrero on timbales, and Orestes Vilato on bongoes.
-The wind section includes Juancito Torres, Hector “Bomberito” Zarzuela, and Victor Paz on trumpets, and Mario Rivera on sax.
+The recording personnel includes Bobby Valentin on bass, Papo Lucca on Piano, Angel “Cachete” Maldonado and Tony Jimenez (from Larry Harlow’s band) on conga, Nicky Marrero on timbales, and Orestes Vilato on bongoes.
+The wind section includes Juancito Torres, Hector “Bomberito” Zarzuela, Victor Paz on trumpets, and Mario Rivera on sax.
 The chorus vocals are by Yayo El Indio, Marcelino Guerra, and Roberto Torres.
 And the cherry on top is the appearance of Charlie Palmieri on marimba and maracas.
-All of this was produced by Larry Harlow.
+Larry Harlow produced all of this.
 How can you go wrong with this lineup?

 In “Como Lo Canto Yo” you can hear Nicky Marrero’s strong timbale (with the foot bass drum) and blowing his whistle.
 There’s also a nice trumpet solo by Panamanian virtuoso Victor Paz.
 You can distinguish Vitin’s trumpet as he hits those sharp high notes, like Arturo Sandoval.

-This song was recently recorded by the Spanish Harlem Orchestra in the voice of Ruben Blades.
+This song was recently recorded by the Spanish Harlem Orchestra in the voice of Rubén Blades.
 The SHO is a strong Salsa dura band, directed by veteran pianist Oscar Hernandez.
 They sound terrific and Ruben does a great job.
-So much that the album “Across 110th Street; featuring Ruben Blades” won a Grammy.
+So much so that the album “Across 110th Street; featuring Rubén Blades” won a Grammy.
 Yet, with all that said, I prefer Justo’s version of the song.

 Other Great Songs in “Lo Sabemos”

-The other 2 songs that got more playtime where Tite Curet’s “De Mi Para Puerto Rico” and “Pedregal”.
+The other 2 songs that got more playtime were Tite Curet’s “De Mi Para Puerto Rico” and “Pedregal”.
 “De Mi Para Puerto Rico” starts with a catchy “Sa-ba-ra-ba” vocal and an upbeat son montuno, which really hits the spot for listeners and dancers alike.
-Per Tite Curet’s style, this song was tailored made for Justo, who had moved to Puerto Rico and was in the works of forming the Conjunto Borincuba.
+Per Tite Curet’s style, this song was tailored-made for Justo, who had moved to Puerto Rico and was in the works of forming the Conjunto Borincuba.
 “Pedregal” was the other very popular song from this release, with the band performing at its high point.
-Nicky Marrero gets his whistle out, and Juancito does a solo of the flugelhorn.
-The percussion of Tony, Cachete, and Orestes keep pushing all the time.
+Nicky Marrero gets his whistle out, and Juancito does a flugelhorn solo.
+The percussion of Tony, Cachete, and Orestes keeps pushing all the time.

 I like Justo’s version over Ruben Blades in ” Como Lo Canto Yo”…but as far as that being one of his favorite albums you most listen to “Los Dinamicos” with Johnny Pacheco…that’s a “smoker” with beautiful boleros, and I personally am not crazy for boleros…